-The Best Spots for Brunch in Rhode Island
+The Best Spots for Brunch and Breakfast in Rhode Island

 Make your first meal the most memorable one with twenty-nine places to try this weekend.